-The Bureau currently operates under the Road Traffic Acts 1968 to 2018 and the National Road Safety Strategy 2013 to 2020.
+The Bureau currently operates under the Road Traffic Acts 1968 to 2016 and the Government Road Safety Strategy 2013 - 2020.
 Under this strategy the Bureau will also operate under additional road traffic legislation as required.

 The Bureau also has legal obligations under the Bureau Establishment Order 1968 to the Minister of Transport, Tourism and Sport.
+It also conforms to the Code of Practice for the Governance of State Bodies.

-• Provide the Minister with an Annual Report

-- Provide the Minister with a copy of the annual accounts and the auditor's certificate - Provide the Minister with information from time to time which may be required regarding the functions of the Bureau.
+- Provide the Minister with an Annual Report - Provide the Minister with a copy of the annual accounts and the auditor's certificate - Provide the Minister with information from time to time which may be required regarding the functions of the Bureau.